MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-powershell.md

 # Use Windows LAPS PowerShell cmdlets

-Windows LAPS includes a new PowerShell module named LAPS.
+Windows Local Administrator Password Solution (Windows LAPS) includes a new PowerShell module named LAPS.
 Understand the cmdlets in this module and how to use them.

 > [!IMPORTANT]
 > Windows LAPS currently is available only in Windows 11 Insider Preview Build 25145 and later.
-Support for the Windows LAPS Azure Active Directory scenario currently is limited to a small group of Windows Insider users.
+Support for the Windows LAPS Azure Active Directory scenario currently is limited to a small number of Windows Insider users.

 ## Cmdlet descriptions